 Uncertainty about the consequences of your beliefs is logical uncertainty.
 In this case, the agent might be empirically certain of a unique mathematical description pinpointing which universe she’s in, while being logically uncertain of most consequences of that description.

 Logic and probability theory are two great triumphs in the codification of rational thought.
+Logic provides the best tools for thinking about self-reference, while probability provides the best tools for thinking about decision-making.
 However, the two don't work together as well as one might think.

 Probability is like a scale, with worlds as weights.
 An observation eliminates some of the possible worlds, removing weights and shifting the balance of beliefs.